PPP Logo

 PHSE4you Podcast Links

-PSHE4you is a new podcast for schools to do with all things PSHE.
-Throughout this academic year colleagues from our public health and PPP teams will produce 6 episodes tackling a range of subjects such as Covid, smoking, mental health and more.
+PSHE4you is a podcast for school pupils to do with all things PSHE.
+Throughout the academic year colleagues from Public Health and PPP produce episodes tackling a range of subjects.
+PSHE4you - YouTube

 Community Alcohol Partnership

-The district wide Community Alcohol Partnership (CAP) was launched on the 6th July 2023.
-Local partners such as retailers, schools and the police will be working together to prevent the misuse of alcohol by children under 18 years old.
+The West Berkshire Community Alcohol Partnership (CAP) was launched in July 2023.
+Local partners such as retailers, schools and the police work together to prevent the misuse of alcohol by children under 18 years old.

 To report any concerns in relation to the sale of illegal tobacco or the sale of age restricted products to children under 18 years old please call the Citizens Advice Consumer Service on 034 540 40506 or report it here.